ameliamyfanwy/todo-app-frontend/README.md

 `npm start`

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) if this doesn't launch automatically to view it in the browser.